sui-foundation/sui-move-intro-course/unit-two/lessons/3_parameter_passing_and_object_deletion.md

 2. After unpacking the struct and retrieving its ID, the object can be deleted by simply calling the `object::delete` framework method on its object ID.

-*'_' Underscore in the above method denotes unused variables or parameters.
+*💡Note: the, `_`, underscore in the above method denotes unused variables or parameters.
 This will consume the variable or parameter immediately.*

 Here is the work-in-progress version of what we have written so far: [WIP transcript.move](../example_projects/transcript/sources/transcript_1.move_wip)